rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 impact: "5.5"
 tags: [forecasting, prediction, ai, ai-safety, governance]
 image: /assets/images/urja-bhatt-ChlQ7O0bVsY-unsplash.jpg
-desc: "The full version of an essay I wrote on some trends in the AI Safety and general DL/AI communities for Metaculus's AI Progress Contest."
+desc: "The full version of an essay I wrote on some trends in the AI Safety and general AI/DL communities for Metaculus's AI Progress Contest."
 ---

 <!-- ⊂ -->

 __Contribution__: In this essay, I contribute a first-pass search of research terms relevant to research in AI Safety, Deep Learning (DL), and Artificial Intelligence (AI), using [Google Scholar][gs], the [LessWrong][lw_pi]/[EAF][ea_Pi] API, [OpenAlex][openalex], and [ArXiV][arxiv][^1].
 I perform a brief analysis of AI research trends based on term frequency, and find that AI Safety roughly accounts for 0.04497% of AI/DL research, and that for every AI Safety search result, there are roughly 1830 and 880 disjoint search results for research involving AI and DL, respectively.
-Additionally, I forecast the near-term future of select topics in AI Safety and DL/AI research.
+Additionally, I forecast the near-term future of select topics in AI Safety and AI/DL research.
 These forecasts and this preliminary review of research term frequency could be useful for AI risk reduction (1) through detailing which topics in AI Safety might be neglected, (2) through capturing how neglected AI Safety might be as a whole, relative to general research in AI/DL, and (3) through assessing how certain areas within DL that are relevant to AI risk might change over the coming years.

 __Disclaimer and Epistemic Status__: I have a Bachelor's degree in Mathematics and Neuroscience, and have only been invested in AI Safety for several years; I have never published research or written academically on topics within AI Safety.
-There are issues with some of the methodologies I've used for this first-pass search, but I take care to make any of these shortcomings abundantly clear.
-I am fairly confident that my findings here will be useful for a more thorough attempt at estimating the size, influence, and future of the AI Safety research base relative to the general AI/DL research base.
+There are issues with some of the methodologies I've used for this first-pass search, but I take care to make any of these shortcomings abundantly clear[^2].
+I wrote this essay for a contest, and tried to present my thoughts to an audience with college-level education, but potentially without much knowledge of AI.
+I am fairly confident that my findings here (and the data I've collected) will be useful for a more thorough attempt at estimating the size, influence, and future of the AI Safety research base relative to the general AI/DL research base, or for at least motivating such an investigation.

+---

 ## Table of Contents
 {:.no_toc}
 * TOC
 {:toc}

+---

 ## [Outlook](#outlook)
-_Here I examine the landscape of AI Safety and introduce some questions relating to how the general DL/AI research community handles AI risk_
+_Here I examine the landscape of AI Safety and introduce some questions relating to how the general AI/DL research community handles AI risk_

-[AI safety][ai_safety]{:target="_blank"}, as a distinct discipline, is relatively new; the earliest occurrence of "AI Safety" or "Safe AI" I could find in academic literature appears to be in 1995, in M. G. Rodd's publication _[Safe AI - is this Possible?][f]_, but the origins of AI Safety as a field are less obvious[^2].
-In any case, the field is growing rapidly, both in terms of popularity[^3] and funding.
-In 2014, spending on strategical and technical interventions totaled [~1.75 million USD][impacts]{:target="_blank"} between the [Future of Humanity Institute][fhi]{:target="_blank"} (FHI) and the [Machine Intelligence Research Institute][miri]{:target="_blank"} (MIRI), two of the field's progenitors, and grew to at least ~9.1 million USD in 2017 (distributed across many new organizations), a ~5.2 fold increase[^4].
+[AI safety][ai_safety]{:target="_blank"}, as a distinct discipline, is relatively new; the earliest occurrence of "AI Safety" or "Safe AI" I could find in academic literature appears to be in 1995, in M. G. Rodd's publication _[Safe AI - is this Possible?][f]_, but the origins of AI Safety as a field are less obvious[^3].
+In any case, the field is growing rapidly, both in terms of popularity[^4] and funding.

+&emsp; In 2014, spending on strategical and technical interventions totaled [~1.75 million USD][impacts]{:target="_blank"} between the [Future of Humanity Institute][fhi]{:target="_blank"} (FHI) and the [Machine Intelligence Research Institute][miri]{:target="_blank"} (MIRI), two of the field's progenitors, and grew to at least ~9.1 million USD in 2017 (distributed across many new organizations), a ~5.2 fold increase[^5].

 &emsp; More recently, [Open Philanthropy][open_phil] donated ~80 million USD across 2019 and 2020 towards reducing risks from AI.
-Should Open Philanthropy continue exist, the [Metaculus][meta]{:target="_blank"} community predicts that the funding for AI Safety will continue to increase, with median predictions of 78 million USD and 121 million USD for the years 2025 and 2030, respectively.
+Should Open Philanthropy continue exist, the [Metaculus][meta]{:target="_blank"} community predicts that the funding for AI Safety will continue to increase, with median predictions of 78 million USD and 121 million USD in funding for the years 2025 and 2030, respectively.

 <iframe src="//d3s0w6fek99l5b.cloudfront.net/s/1/questions/embed/7418/" width="100%" height="300"></iframe>

 <iframe src="//d3s0w6fek99l5b.cloudfront.net/s/1/questions/embed/7419/" width="100%" height="300"></iframe>

 Why so much newfound funding for decreasing risk from AI?
 Nestled within the wider [deep learning][dl]{:target="_blank"} (DL) and AI research community, the field of AI Safety stems from the concern that AI systems can be deleterious, in a variety of ways minor or grave, to humanity, presently and in the future.
 AI systems and their wrath are often themes of [science fiction][fict]{:target="_blank"}, captured by systems such as [HAL 9000][hal]{:target="_blank"} or [Prime Intellect][prime]{:target="_blank"}.
-Perhaps [the earliest][ai_risk]{:target="_blank"} formulation of the threat of AI systems was in [Samuel Butler][butler]{:target="_blank"}'s 1863 essay entitled _[Darwin among the Machines][dar]{:target="_blank"}_, in which he wrote[^5]
+Perhaps [the earliest][ai_risk]{:target="_blank"} formulation of the threat of AI systems was in [Samuel Butler][butler]{:target="_blank"}'s 1863 essay entitled _[Darwin among the Machines][dar]{:target="_blank"}_, in which he wrote[^6]

 > The upshot is simply a question of time, but that the time will come when the machines will hold the real supremacy over the world and its inhabitants is what no person of a truly philosophic mind can for a moment question.

 The complexity of the aims and problems within AI Safety is driven in part by the complexity of intelligence and human values.
 From an informal viewpoint, the landscape of AI Safety can be understood by looking at the organizations and individuals who broadcast concern regarding AI and who generate research oriented around these concerns.

-&emsp; One such map, created in 2017 by [Søren Elverlin][in_land]{:target="_blank"}[^6], attempts to capture the AI Safety community; I believe that it's a safe bet that most people who work in AI Safety will have heard of many of the entities listed in Elverlin's map.
+&emsp; One such map, created in 2017 by [Søren Elverlin][in_land]{:target="_blank"}[^7], attempts to capture the AI Safety community; I believe that it's a safe bet that most people who work in AI Safety will have heard of many of the entities listed in Elverlin's map.

 ![](/assets/images/ai_vs_dl/informal_map.png){: width=40% }

-From a more formal viewpoint, the [Future of Life Institute][fli]{:target="_blank"}'s [AI Safety map][for_land]{:target="_blank"}[^7] has AI Safety as a root node containing five main branches of concern (___Validation___, ___Control___, ___Verification___, ___Security___, and ___Foundations___)[^8].
+From a more formal viewpoint, the [Future of Life Institute][fli]{:target="_blank"}'s [AI Safety map][for_land]{:target="_blank"}[^8] has AI Safety as a root node containing five main branches of concern (___Validation___, ___Control___, ___Verification___, ___Security___, and ___Foundations___)[^9].

 ![](/assets/images/ai_vs_dl/formal_map.png){: width=40% }